Geonovum/IMX-Metadata/Inleiding.md

 ### Introduction to document

 Chapter 2 - [Vocabulary](#vocabulary) introduces a conceptual model for data elements.
-Since this model describes how data van be described it is considered a metadatamodel.
+Since this model describes how data can be described it is considered a metadatamodel.

-Chapter 3 - [Metadata MIM extension](#metadata-mim-extension) we will apply this vocabulary and introduce an extension to MIM that allows to connect a modelelement in an information model to a modelelement in a metadatamodel.
+Chapter 3 - [Metadata MIM extension](#metadata-mim-extension) applies this vocabulary and introduces an extension to MIM that allows to connect a modelelement in an information model to a modelelement in a metadatamodel.